Geoffrey Chaucer: Career

-Chaucer obtained the very substantial job of comptroller of the customs for the port of London, which he began on 8 June 1374.
-He must have been suited for the role as he continued in it for twelve years, a long time in such a post at that time.
+On 8 June 1374 Chaucer obtained the pivotal appointment as Comptroller of the Customs for the port of London.
+He was presumably well-received in the occupation: he held the position for twelve years, a lengthy titularship by then.
+The medievalist David Carlson has described Chaucer's job as "policing the collector ...
+The operating presumption was that the collector would try to cheat, and the comptroller would try to catch him at it; but at the same time, while the comptroller watched the collector, the Exchequer was watching the comptroller, who was evidently expected to try to cheat too".
+Chaucer appears to have been close to the Court party in politics; of the 11 men prosecuted for treason by the Lords Appellant in 1388, he was an associate of eight.

 His life goes undocumented for much of the next ten years, but it is believed that he wrote (or began) most of his famous works during this period.

-On 16 October 1379 Thomas Staundon filed a legal action against his former servant Cecily Chaumpaigne and Chaucer, accusing Chaucer of unlawfully employing Chaumpaigne before her term of service was completed, which violated the Statute of Labourers.
-Though eight court documents dated between October 1379 and July 1380 survive from the action, the case was never prosecuted and no details survive about Chaumpaigne's service or how she came to leave Staundon's employ for Chaucer's.
+On 16 October 1379 Thomas Staundon filed legal action against his former servant Cecily Chaumpaigne and Chaucer, accusing the latter of unlawfully employing Chaumpaigne before her term of service was completed, in violation of the Statute of Labourers.
+Though eight court documents dated between October 1379 and July 1380 survive the action, the case was never prosecuted.
+No details survive about Chaumpaigne's service or how she came to leave Staundon's employ for Chaucer's.

-It is not known if Chaucer was in the City of London at the time of the Peasants' Revolt, but if he was, he would have seen its leaders pass almost directly under his apartment window at Aldgate.

-While still working as comptroller, Chaucer appears to have moved to Kent, being appointed as one of the commissioners of peace for Kent, at a time when French invasion was a possibility.
+While still working as comptroller, Chaucer appears to have moved to Kent, being appointed as one of the commissioners of peace for Kent at a time when French invasion was a possibility.
 He is thought to have started work on The Canterbury Tales in the early 1380s.
-He also became a member of parliament for Kent in 1386, and attended the 'Wonderful Parliament' that year.
-He appears to have been present at most of the 71 days it sat, for which he was paid £24 9s.
-On 15 October that year, he gave a deposition in the case of Scrope v.
+He also became a member of parliament (a knight of the shire) for Kent in 1386 and attended the 'Wonderful Parliament' that year.
+He appears to have been present at most of the 71 days it sat, for which he was paid 24 pounds and nine shillings.
+On 15 October that year he gave a deposition in the case of Scrope v.
 Grosvenor.
-There is no further reference after this date to Philippa, Chaucer's wife, and she is presumed to have died in 1387.
+There is no further reference after this date to Philippa, Chaucer's wife.
+She is presumed to have died in 1387.
 He survived the political upheavals caused by the Lords Appellants, despite the fact that Chaucer knew some of the men executed over the affair quite well.